-Safety Resources: provides occupational health and safety consulting and training services, facilitates the operation of Local Safety Committees, manage chemical, biological and nuclear safety programs, conducts ergonomic consultations as well as providing assistance in developing and updating local Fire Safety Plans and Emergency Response Plans.
+USask Safety Resources: provides occupational health and safety consulting and training services, facilitates the operation of Local Safety Committees, manage chemical, biological and nuclear safety programs, conducts ergonomic consultations as well as providing assistance in developing and updating local Fire Safety Plans and Emergency Response Plans.

-Protective Services: responsible for security, emergency response and incident command on campus, 24 hours a day.
+USask Protective Services: responsible for security, emergency response and incident command on campus, 24 hours a day.
 Protective Services peace officers enforce the Traffic Safety Act and other legislation on campus.

-Wellness Resources: Long and short term disability, injury case management and supports the Employee Assistance Program.
+USask Wellness Resources: Long and short term disability and supports the Employee Assistance Program.

-Facilities Operations & Maintenance provides facility operations and maintenance services, as well as electrical and construction services for the university campus community.
+USask Facilities: provides facility operations and maintenance services, as well as electrical and construction services for the university campus community.

-ERP Continual Improvement
+ERP Continual Improvement To continuously improve the content quality of this Local Emergency Response Plan (ERP), all personnel are encouraged to provide feedback.

-To continuously improve the content quality of this Local Emergency Response Plan (ERP), all personnel are encouraged to provide feedback.
-Please first forward your comments or suggestions to your supervisor and then to Safety Resources at 306-966-4675.
+Please first forward comments or suggestions to your direct supervisor and then through the Local Safety Committee and to Safety Resources at 306-966-4675.